I was employed by the University of Florida from 1972-2010. I have

 examples, solutions to some exercises, information about using R, SAS,

-Stata, and SPSS software for conducting the analyses in the text, and
+Stata, and SPSS software for conducting the analyses in the text, a

-a list of some typos and errors.
-For users of R, Prof. Charles Geyer
+list of some typos and errors, and powerpoint slides.
+For users of R,

 a CatDataAnalysis